Moduli space of quasi-polarized K3 surfaces of degree 6 and 8: Stable singular complete intersection

-\begin{lemma} Let $X$ be a general element of type $(N1')-(N4')$.
+The lemma below gives a geometric description of $X$ of type $(N1')-(N4') $. \begin{lemma} Let $X$ be a general element of type $(N1')-(N4')$.
 Then $X$ has an isolated simple elliptic singularity. \end{lemma} \begin{proof} Obviously, $X$ is singular at $p_0=[1,0,0,0,0,0]$.
 Moreover, $p_0$ is an isolated hypersurface singularity when $X$ is general.
 To show it is simple elliptic, let us compute the analytic type of $p_0$ case by case.

 If $X$ is a general element of type $(N1')$, then the equations of $Q_i$ can be written as

 up to a linear change of the coordinates.
 Let us take the local coordinates near $p_0$: From the first two quadratic equations, one can get